Use OAuth 2.0 Grants in Identity Domain Environments

 1. For authorization code, select Refresh token and Authorization code in the Allowed grant types section.

-The Client configuration dialog shows radio buttons for Configure this application as a client now and Skip for later.
-The Authorization section shows the Allowed grant types.
-Options are available for Resource owner, Client credentials, JWT assertion, Refresh token, Device code, Authorization code, Implicit, SAML2 assertion, and TLS client authentication.
+The Edit OAuth Configuration panel is shown.
+The Allowed grant types section is shown.
+Options are available for Resource owner, Client credentials, JWT assertion, Refresh token (which is selected), Device code (which is selected), Authorization code, Implicit, SAML2 assertion, and TLS client authentication.

 2. In the Redirect URL field, enter the redirect URL of the client application.
 After user login, this URL is redirected to with the authorization code.
 You can specify multiple redirect URLs.
 This is useful for development environments in which you have multiple instances, but only one client application due to licensing issues.